Farzan-I/Fridgit/README.md

 ## Demo

-Full live demo of the website can be found on [YouTube](https://www.youtube.com/watch?v=Q8ubu80GSio).
+Due to the high running costs of the Spoonacular API, we have taken a team decision to take down the website.
+The full live demo of Brains on Brioche can be found on [YouTube](https://www.youtube.com/watch?v=Q8ubu80GSio).

 ### Home page
 ![home](client/public/1-home-page.png)